 (17) Gauguin sets sail for Tahiti

 1891 Paul Gauguin, the stockbroker turned painter, leaves for Tahiti to add a new dimension to his art.
-Gauguin was already an artist of some repute, having famously quarrelled with van Gogh in the Arles house that they shared together on 23 December 1888 – an argument that led to van Gogh cutting off part of his left ear.
+Gauguin was already an artist of some repute, having famously quarrelled with van Gogh in the Arles house they shared together on 23 December 1888 – an argument that led to van Gogh cutting off part of his left ear.
 But Gauguin’s pursuit of fresh experiences in a “primitive and savage world” made an indelible mark on his works: they became bolder, less naturalistic and started to include symbolism.
-Gauguin was a major influence on the young Pablo Picasso, who saw his works at a posthumous exhibition whilst working on his first masterpiece: Les Demoiselles d’Avignon.
+Gauguin was a profoundly troubled and controversial artist: he was an egomaniac who abandoned his wife and five children to go to Tahiti, where he took three teenage brides and gave them syphilis.
+But Gauguin was also a major influence on the young Pablo Picasso, who saw his works at a posthumous exhibition whilst working on his first masterpiece: Les Demoiselles d’Avignon.

 (18) Munch paints The Scream